anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * Customize pronunciation of specific words and phrases
 * SSML (speech synthesis markup language)
   * Alternative to plain text, gives control over emphasis, pronunciation, breathing, whispering, speech rate, pitch, pauses
+  * But there is no "pronunciation" tag. but "emphasis" works.
+  * If something is pronounced wrong, use pronunciaton lexicons
 * Speech marks
   * Can encode when sentence/word starts and ends in the audio stream.
 Useful for lip-synching animation